simonmichael/hledger_site/src/how-to-record.md

 ### From scratch
 - Write the entry in full, using [journal format](hledger.md#journal).
-  Some [editors](editors.md) have addons that will assist (like TAB account completion and M-q alignment in Emacs ledger-mode).
+- As above, but also use [editor addons](editors.md) to assist (like Emacs ledger-mode's TAB account completion and M-q alignment).

 ### From templates
 - In Emacs with [yasnippet](https://www.emacswiki.org/emacs/Yasnippet) (or similar) configured, enter the name of a snippet and complete with TAB

 ### From past entries
 - Find, copy and modify a past entry in the journal
-- Or in Emacs [ledger-mode](https://ledger-cli.org/doc/ledger-mode.html), enter a date and partial description and complete with C-c TAB
+- Or in Emacs [ledger-mode](editors.md#ledger-mode), enter a date and partial description and complete with C-c TAB

 ### From future entries
 - Move the entry from a separate file where you prepared it ahead of time (eg future.journal)